mui/material-ui-pickers/README.md

 </div>

-## This project is not lobger supported
+## This project is not longer supported

-See #2157 for more details
+See [#2157](https://github.com/mui-org/material-ui-pickers/issues/2157) for more details

 ### Installation